Davis, California Therapists

 The population of Davis is highly educated and financially better off than other areas of the country.
 The median household income of $57,454 is higher than the US median of $53,482.
 The unemployment rate of 4.5 percent is also lower than the national rate of 5.2 percent.
 Even though these are positive indicators, there are negatives as well.
 The cost of living index of 153 is 53 percent higher than the national average and 11 percent higher than the state average.
 Specifically, the median house price of $565,700 is an astounding 206 percent higher than the US median of $184,700.
 When money is tight due to high mortgage payments, it can be a source of anxiety.

-Anxiety may turn into depression for those in more significant financial hardships.
+Anxiety may turn into depression for those with more significant financial hardships.
 The United States Census Bureau reports that 29.1 percent of Davis residents are living at or below the poverty level, compared to the US average of 12.3 percent.
 When struggling to make ends meet and put food on the table, it can feel hopeless.
 Feelings of helplessness may bleed into other aspects of life, such as family relationships and self-esteem.
 Therapy helps create a road map for change.
 This could involve marriage counseling or individual support focused on career development and connection to resources.

 The Challenge of Finding a Therapist in Davis, California